6 Tips For Choosing The Best Air Purifier For Smokers (March 2024 update)

 2. HEPA certified

-A “True HEPA”-certified smoking air purifier can filter particulate matter up to 0.3 microns with 99.9995% efficiency.
+A “True HEPA”-certified smoke air purifier can filter particulate matter up to 0.3 microns with 99.9995% efficiency.
 Do not be fooled by brands that advertise their air purifier as “HEPA-like” or “True-HEPA”.
 If you see this label on your air purifier for smokers, it is only a marketing term and the unit may not be as efficient as its claims.

 Always choose an air purifier with a “Medical-grade H13 HEPA filter”.
 This advanced filter always features a 4 filtration system that includes a carbon filter for odour elimination.